illinois-cs241/broadway-on-demand/README.md

 - To add test data to the database, unzip and restore the given dump: `unzip test_data.zip && mongorestore test_data && rm -rf test_data`
 - To log in, navigate to <http://localhost:5000/on-demand/login/>.
 You can login as any user.
 In the test database there are three users:
     - student (student of the test course)
-    - non_admin (a staff, but not an admin of the test course)
+    - non-admin (a staff, but not an admin of the test course)
     - admin (staff and admin of the test course)

 ### New Course Setup